toby1907/MyResume/README.md

 ��#� �M�y�R�e�s�u�m�e�
-�Description
+�
+Description
 MyResume is a digital resume display app, which essentially is to display my resume on a mobile device.
--it has a splash screen,
+-it has a splash screen, About me section, Contact Section etc

 #Libraries used
 -Jetpack Compose